 - Grid Sampling

 Grid sampling is the development of grids, layered over a field with GPS, to pull soil samples from predetermined spots within the grid.
-This intensive soil sampling method is for high value crops and soils so that growers can maximize returns, while not over spending on inputs.
-Crop Service Center partners with a local company to pull high quality samples and generate reports/maps.
-This data is then inputted into our mapping program to make variable application maps of needed inputs for fertilization, or seeding maps for planting.
+This intensive soil sampling method allows growers to maximize returns while not overspending on inputs.
+Crop Service Center Agronomists pull high-quality samples and input into our mapping program to make variable application maps of needed inputs for fertilization, or seeding maps for planting.

 Website for our soil lab https://www.midwestlabs.com/